 The term “cup of Joe” was actually trademarked by Martinson Coffee, an American coffee company that’s been around since 1898.
 In its early days, people may have called Martinson’s coffee “Joe’s coffee” in reference to the owner, Joe Martinson.

-Over time, this nickname may have switched and expanded across the US as the company grew over the years.
+Over time, this nickname may have expanded across the US as the company grew over the years.

 What About Other fun slang terms for coffee?